New Student Advising

 All students start their UChicago education focusing on the Core requirements, but which Core courses you should take may vary depending on your long-term academic plans.
 Your meeting with your Academic Adviser is a great time to ask questions about major requirements, but you can also consult the pages in this section for guidance to help narrow down your course options.

 Not sure which category your potential major falls under?
 Check the Programs of Study page on the College website.
-Remember: If there's a chance that you might pursue a science major or complete pre-health requirements, it's important that you review those pages!
+Remember: If there's a chance that you might pursue a science major or complete pre-health requirements, it's important that you review those options below!

 Humanities and Social Science Majors